rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 The results confirm the observations.

-## 🗣 TL;DR as an additional task activity: Sharing insights with colleague through a short email
+## 🗣 TL;DR in the form of sharing insights with colleague through a short email

 > ***"Rohaan, I need your help urgently - we just received this user_logs dataset, can you let me know what you find?"***